MRC-Epid-it24/intake24/docs/admin/system/job-types.md

 }
 ```

-## PurgeRefreshTokens
+## PurgeExpiredTokens

-`PurgeRefreshTokens` cleans expired refresh tokens, that don't need to be hold in database store anymore.
+`PurgeExpiredTokens` cleans expired `personal access` and `refresh` tokens, that don't need to be hold in database store anymore.

 ```json
 {}